oncody/vue-webpack-tutorial/02-webpack/README.md

 # Instead of using a CDN, let's download vue from NPM and bundle our modules with webpack.

+# Notice that our 'index.html' file is under our 'dist' directory

 # Globally add the 'http-server' package to NPM
 yarn global add http-server